 This change created outrage among loyal customers.
 Not even 6 days later the company decided to go back to the old logo design.

-Design a new logo that doesn’t throw out a long positive history.
+In GAP’s case, there is one and only tip: Design a new logo that doesn’t throw out a long positive history.

 Always keep in mind the emotional bond that customers have towards your logo.

 Be also aware that sometimes changing a logo too much could result in losing the brand identity and even protesting customers.

 In 2009, the grocery manufacturer company, Kraft, changed its logo to give the company a new fresh look that will better point out its brand values.

 However, to everyone’s surprise, Kraft designed a logo that completely failed to explain its brand identity.

 Adding unnecessary elements to the Kraft logo, including different font and colors, proved that an already bad branding initiative can become even worse.

 After only 6 months, Kraft decided to go back and simply make some small changes to their old classic logo.